Having fun and exploring the power of Photoshop Generative Fill

 Actually using generative fill to… fill.

 You know what else makes designers scroll for hours and hours?
-The wrong way an image is cropped.
+The way an image is cropped wrong.
 This especially sucks for backgrounds.

 Example.
 I was looking for a bowl of fruit for a UI design.
 I found this image.